Dog Warden Service

-If you have a stray dog in your care please contact us directly on:
+If you have a stray dog in your care please contact us directly on 01305 221000.

 If you are unable to care for the dog we will try our best to help.
-Please call the numbers above and wait to be connected to our out of hours service (this is the same service whichever number you ring).
+Please call the number above and wait to be connected to our out of hours service.
 If a dog warden is available to collect the dog they will attempt to do so, or we may be able to give you the address of a reception centre where you can take the dog.

 Our service operates from 8am to 9:30pm daily (except Christmas Day, Boxing Day and New Year's Day).

 If you have caught the dog and it is outside of these hours, it is your responsibility to keep the dog safe and contained until we can come and collect it.
 We have to operate to these hours due to kennel opening times.
 Please keep the dog in a secure garden, out-building or within your home with access to water until the dog warden arrives.